Taxrates.info

 Answer: Franking Credit = $3,000

-Click here or the image below to see the franking credit calculators and further examples.
+Click here see franking credit calculators for business and further examples.

 See also ATO articles: